 Children - Terms and Conditions

-Learning with the Suzuki method requires to become a member of either the BSI (British Suzuki Institute) or the LSG (London Suzuki Group).
+Learning with the Suzuki method requires becoming a member of either the BSI (British Suzuki Institute) or the LSG (London Suzuki Group).
 This membership is obligatory and has to be in place before the first lesson (after the observation period).
-It offers the child a wide range of holiday classes, workshops and events.
-(To sign up go to: http://londonsuzukigroup.co.uk/membership/ or call 020 3176 4170.)
-You can pay by direct debit or paypal.
+It offers the child a wide range of holiday classes, workshops, and events.
+(To sign up go to http://londonsuzukigroup.co.uk/membership/ or call 020 3176 4170.)
+You can pay by direct debit or PayPal.